walder/Skynet-IADS/README.md

 create an instance of the IADS:
 `nevadaIADS = SkynetIADS:create()`

 Add an early warning radar with a power source and a connection node.
-Make sure the Units and StaticObjects exist in the mission.
+Make sure the Units and StaticObjects exist in the mission:
 `earlyWarningRadar = Unit.getByName('EWR')`
 `ewPower = StaticObject.getByName("EW Power Source")`
 `ewConnectionNode = StaticObject.getByName("EWR Connection Node")`